ailisp/react-template/README.md

 # or scan the qr code printed in console to run app on your iOS and Android device
 ```

+- Set initial state in `store.js`
+- To add a new page or component: goto `pages/` and `components/` and add.
+Every component is purely functionaly, only takes props and should be wrap with `memo`.
+If it need state, pass state as prop.
+It is not recommended to have any local state component but it's possible to do.
+- To add a new event, add or import in `events/index.js`.
+Function name is event name.
+Event function should take one object as event argument.
+Event can dispatch other event and should the new state.
+To change one part of state and keeping th rest, use immutable.js `setIn`.
+- To dispatch a event, use `d('eventName', {eventArg1: '...', eventArg2: '...'})`
+- To use router, use `d('goPath', {path: '/some/path'})`
+- To debug and reproduce app ui in browser, get and change state in browser console with `state` and `setState`.
+It will fully reproduce the UI given the state as long as you don't have any local state component.

 ## Getting the most benefit from this template

 This template structure assume you have experience in using one of apprun, elm, imba or re-frame and have basic knowledge of react-native.
 In case you're not, it's recommended to follow one of this tutorial: